Field Funds

 A Blade of Grass staff will review applications to ensure they meet the eligibility criteria.
 Eligible applications will automatically be assigned a number.
 Grantees will be selected using a random number generator.
 This process means all eligible applications have the same chance of being funded.
 For this reason, there is no need for applicants to make a case for why a project is deserving of support, instead we ask applicants to speak directly and concisely to how they will specifically use $500.

 We chose to randomly select recipients because we believe that all eligible requests are deserving of support.
+All eligible applications are automatically assigned a number, and a random number generator makes the final selection.
 By forgoing an extensive review process and we can pay out funds within a week of applications closing.

 How does this program think about the diversity of who it supports?